Shippable/docs/sources/platform/workflow/resource/cluster.md

 	          sourceName: <Amazon ECS cluster name>

 	* For Azure integrations - N/A
-	* For Kubernetes integrations - N/A
+	* For Kubernetes integrations:

+		In Kubernetes you can specify the bastionHost information in the pointer section

+		     pointer:
+			   bastionHost:
+			     address:        <public address of your bastion host>
+			     user:           <bastionHost user>
+			     keyIntegration: <key_integration_resource> # Can be an sshKey or pemKey integration resource

 	* For Docker Cloud integrations,

 	        pointer:
 	          sourceName: <Docker Cloud Cluster Name>

 	* For Docker Datacenter integrations - N/A
-	* For Kubernetes integrations - N/A
 	* For Google Cloud integrations:

 	        pointer: